FlavyP/UniSource/SWA.md

   - Callbacks
   - Web Workers
 - [ ] Client/Server programming
+  - Demonstrate client/server programming in Single-page web application
+  - Asynchronous server calls and callbacks
+  - Promises
+  - JSON
+  - Web services
 - [ ] Patterns of DOM programming
+  - Classic Model-View-Controller
+  - 1-way data flow
+  - 2-way data binding
 - [ ] Object construction
+  - Demonstrate the different ways of creating objects in JavaScript and contrast them.
+  - Compare object construction in JavaScript to other languages.
 - [ ] Object composition and inheritance
+  - Demonstrate the different ways of object composition and inheritance in JavaScript and contrast them.
+  - Compare to other languages
 - [ ] JavaScript run-time model
+  - Demonstrate how the JavaScript run-time model is used in an application
+  - Demonstrate how the following elements interact
+    - Event queue
+    - Call stack
+    - Web Workers